kaikue/KittenBoat/README.md

 		- place enemies
 		- distribute gold (550 each in shallow & deep)
 			- some in hub
-			- floating treasure piles in ocean? (surrounded by enemies?)
+			- floating treasure piles in ocean (some surrounded by enemies)
+			- coin trails in ocean
 		- decorate with rocks
 		- clean up island edges
 		- fill with water